-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 5.1 Are there any restrictions on foreign franchisors entering your jurisdiction?

-No. The federal government has a right to block a foreign investment if the enterprise value or the book value of the Canadian business exceeds prescribed monetary thresholds, or if there are national security concerns; however, investments on this scale are not common in the franchise industry.
+No. If a foreign franchisor enters the Canadian market by setting up a subsidiary company in Canada or obtaining control of a Canadian business, such conduct is considered as investment and subject to review under the Investment Canada Act.
+The federal government has a right to block a foreign investment if the enterprise value or the book value of the Canadian business exceeds prescribed monetary thresholds, or if there are national security concerns; however, investments on this scale are not common in the franchise industry.

-5.2 What is the most common structure adopted by foreign franchisors entering your jurisdiction?
+5.2 Are franchisors required to establish a local presence?
+If so, what is the most common corporate structure adopted by foreign franchisors entering your jurisdiction?

+Currently, the general view is that franchisors are not required to establish a local presence in Canada to be able to sell franchises.
+However, this is true to specific circumstances and may be challenged.

 Foreign franchisors can choose between: